MatthewPeterKelly/matthewpeterkelly.github.io/index_text.md

 I grew up in a small town near the Catskill Mountains in New York and have lived in various places around the northeast USA since then.
 Now I live outside of Boston with my wife and our young children.

-I'm interested in gardening, hiking, cooking, woodworking, contra dancing, and raising chickens.
+I'm interested in gardening, hiking, cooking, woodworking, and contra dancing.